 You should buy the Turtle Beach Stealth 600 Gen 2

 Tip of the hat to the Corsair Void RGB Elite Wireless for its microphone, but at the end of the day, the Turtle Beach Stealth 600 Gen 2 is just a better gaming headset.
 Games will sound more like they should, and so will you with this headset.
 The isolation is a shame, but everything else about the headset is great.

 If you’re in a shopping situation and the Corsair Void RGB Elite Wireless is your only choice, it’s not a bad buy.
-To be sure, it’s a good gaming headset, and often on sale for pretty cheap.
-But as I said a couple times above, where the Void is good, the Stealth 600 is excellent.
+To be sure, it’s a good gaming headset, and often on sale for pretty cheap, but Corsair makes a lot of better headsets than this one these days.
+As I said a couple times above, where the Void is good, the Stealth 600 is excellent.